Accurate global machine learning force fields for molecules with hundreds of atoms: Implementation details

-However, we have to avoid the product $\mathbf{\bar{K}}^{\top}_{mk} \mathbf{\bar{K}}_{mk}$ in the last step, because it squares the condition number of the term, which would diminish the effectiveness of the preconditioner.
-We therefore perform a numerically more stable indirect Cholesky decomposition of the inverse in Eq.~\ref{eq:preconditioner} via thin QR factorization~\cite{golub2013matrix, wahba1990spline, seeger2003fast, foster2009stable, eriksson2018scaling}:
+However, evaluating the product $\mathbf{\bar{K}}^{\top}_{mk} \mathbf{\bar{K}}_{mk}$ is not advisable, because it squares the condition number of the term, which can introduce rounding errors that diminish the effectiveness of the preconditioner.
+We therefore perform a numerically more robust indirect Cholesky decomposition of the inverse in Eq.~\ref{eq:preconditioner} via thin QR factorization~\cite{golub2013matrix, wahba1990spline, seeger2003fast, foster2009stable, eriksson2018scaling}:

-This decomposition can be performed efficiently without storing $Q$, albeit it still incurs a higher computational cost than a direct Cholesky decomposition.
-Throughout these calculations, the memory complexity remains constant at $\mathcal{O}(mk)$. $\mathbf{P}^{-1}$ can then be applied to a vector without expanding the product. \\

-\paragraph{Restarts} Due to the accumulation of rounding errors, the series of conjugate gradients may eventually become non-orthogonal after many iterations, which slows down convergence~\cite{powell1977restart}.
-We monitor the average progress of the solver towards minimizing the residual within a rolling time window and break the cycle by restarting the CG algorithm using the latest $\mathbf{\alpha}_{t}$ as initial guess, if necessary. \\ \paragraph{Adaptive number of inducing points} The initially chosen number of inducing points might not be sufficient to yield an effective preconditioner, which can be detected by monitoring the convergence rate of the iteration.
-We know that the CG algorithm guarantees monotonically improving approximations of $\mathbf{\alpha}_{t}$ with perfect arithmetic and can react to convergence instabilities by dynamically increasing the strength of the preconditioner. \\ \paragraph{Initial guess} We use $\mathbf{\alpha}_{0} = \mathbf{0}$ as initial guess, because a non-zero initialisation can adversely affect convergence of Krylov subspace methods (see Ref.~\cite{liesen2013krylov}, chapter 5.8.15).